NethServer/nethsecurity-docs/controller.rst

 Subscription and limitations
 ============================

+.. admonition:: Subscription required

+  Some restrictions can only be overcomed if the firewall has a valid subscription.

-The behavior of the controller running on a NS8 depends on its subscription status:
+The behavior of the controller running on a NS8 depends on its subscription status.

 Controller without subscription: